by Capt. David Williams

 Strike-slip faulting can also generate violent hydroacoustic pressures when the propagation of the rupture along the fault’s surface occurs at speeds in excess of the seismic shear wave (S-wave) velocity.
 These supershear earthquakes cause an effect analogous to a sonic boom.

 There are many variables that must be considered to know whether pressure changes during undersea earthquakes might injure an entire pod.
 For example, when a seismic pressure wave traveling through the earth encounters the rock-water interface, some of the wave energy will reflect back to the solid and some will refract into the water.
 However, when the overall length of the p-waves is longer than the distance from the focal point to the rock-water interface, these longitudinal waves can enter the hydrospace as if there were no rock barrier at all.
 Said differently, p-waves from earthquakes focused less than ~5 kilometers below the rock-water interface will move into the water without distortion or energy loss.
 This anomalous transparency was recently discovered at the air-water interface (link) (link).
 When asked if the same transparency existed at the rock-water barrier, Dr. Oleg A. Godin replied in the affirmative.
+He clearly stated that his findings applied as much to the solid/water boundary as it did to the air/water boundary.
 This means that quakes as small as 4.5 magnitude might indeed injure pods of diving whales if these events originate less than ~5 km below the seabed.
+This anomalous transparency was recently confirmed by two researchers working at the Naval Undersea Warfare Center Division (link).

 What is known is that the typical shallow earthquake along the mid-ocean ridge system generates a noise level of ~244 decibels (re:1 mPA).
 Will ~244 decibels cause auditory/sinus injuries in pods of diving whales?
 When converted to pounds per square inch, 244 dB equals 220 psi or 15 atmospheres.
 The energy level drops quickly as the distance between the pod and the seafloor increases.
 This means that both the depth of the dive and the nearness to the bottom during exposure also determines the possibility of injury.
 Whales near shore in shallow water would be far more vulnerable to a local quake.
 An example would be the 20 Sei whales recently killed along the Chile Coast. (link)